This blog may contain affiliate links. Read our disclosure policy for more info.

 - Price: Check price here!

-The first stop of the tour was at Gyeonghuigung Palace, which is the most haunted place in Seoul.
-We loved hearing tales about the ghostly inhabitants and how they came to be there.
+The first stop is Gyeonghuigung Palace, widely considered the most haunted place in Seoul.
+Here, you’ll hear eerie stories about its ghostly inhabitants and the tragic events connected to them.

 Check out the HUNDREDS of 5-star reviews and book this tour here!